-ASU Online degree programs are a separate enrollment option that differs from on-campus programs.
+ASU Online degree programs are a separate enrollment option, or modality, that differs from on-campus programs.
 ASU Online is also not the same as iCourses and ASU Sync, both of which are offered only to those enrolled in on-campus programs.

 Will it say "online" on my diploma?

 No. ASU Online graduates receive a diploma from Arizona State University, same as students who earn their degrees on campus.
 Neither your diploma nor transcripts will note that it’s an online degree.

 How long are ASU Online classes?
 How long will it take to graduate?

 ASU Online classes are compressed into two, 7.5-week sessions during the spring and fall semesters, and 6-week sessions during summer.
 They operate on a different calendar than traditional on-campus courses, which are 15 weeks in length.

 “While digital immersion courses are condensed to 7.5 week sessions, students are not completing 4–5 courses at a time as they may during a campus immersion course,” said Sarah Shipp, associate director of academic portfolio management for EdPlus at ASU.
 “This gives students the opportunity to focus on 1–3 classes each session, while still completing their degree at a similar pace.”